unicode-org/message-format-wg/spec/formatting.md

 an implementation which does not emit all of the errors should prioritise Syntax and Data Model errors over others.

-When an error occurs in the resolution of an Expression or Markup Option, the Expression or Markup in question is processed as if the option were not defined.
+When an error occurs in the resolution of an Expression, the Expression in question is processed as if the option were not defined.
 This may allow for the fallback handling described below to be avoided, though an error must still be emitted.